Skip to content

 Burmese head defect

-This head defect is seen in Burmese cats in the US and those imported from the US.
+This genetic mutation is seen in Burmese cats in the US and those imported from the US.
 The defect isn’t seen in European Burmese cats.
-Affected kittens are born with a severe malformation of the head and face and unfortunately have to be put to sleep.
-A genetic test is available for carriers of the defect; affected carriers shouldn’t be used for breeding.
+Affected Burmese kittens are born with a severe malformation of the head and face and unfortunately have to be put to sleep.
+A genetic test is available for carriers of the defect gene.

 Hypokalaemic myopathy

 This is inherited in some Burmese cats.
 Affected cats will have muscle weakness and struggle to lift their head up (ventroflexion of the head and neck) so their chin tucks down onto their chest.
 It’s treated with potassium supplementation.
-A genetic test is available for the gene mutation responsible for the condition; if tests are positive, affected cats shouldn’t be used for breeding.
+A genetic test is available for the gene mutation responsible for the condition.
+Affected cats shouldn’t be used for breeding.

 Flat-chested kitten syndrome (FCK)

 This condition can affect Burmese kittens.
 It’s usually apparent when the kitten is about 10 days old.
 The chest is flattened, and the legs can be splayed.
 The kitten may be called a ‘swimmer’.
-Malformation of the chest can also occur (called pectus excavatum or funnel chest).
+Malformation of the chest can also occur.
 Affected kittens may have breathing difficulties.
 Both conditions can occur together and can be mild or life-threatening.
 Splinting the ribcage can be successful.

 Is a Burmese cat right for you?

 With their intelligent and playful personalities, Burmese cats charm everyone they meet.
 They’re low maintenance for grooming but don’t like to be left alone too long.
-Perhaps consider buying two, ideally a sibling, for company.
 They’ll fit in well in families with children and households with other cats and cat-friendly dogs.
 If you can give them lots of attention, the Burmese will be the perfect fit for you.

 Browse our guides